-- Conservative surgery to remove endometrial growths from pelvic organs without removing your reproductive organs — either with laparoscopic (lap-uh-row-SKOP-ik) surgery, making only a few small incisions in your abdomen, or traditional abdominal surgery in more extensive cases.
+- Conservative surgery to remove endometrial growths without removing your reproductive organs — with laparoscopic surgery in most cases, or traditional abdominal surgery in more-severe cases.

 If you're worried about how endometriosis might affect your fertility, that's a different matter.
 Endometriosis does cause fertility problems for some women.

-Normal conception, pregnancy and delivery is possible after conservative endometriosis treatment.
+Normal conception, pregnancy and delivery are possible after conservative endometriosis treatment.
 But if you're having trouble conceiving, you may need to see a fertility specialist to explore your options for becoming pregnant.

 See more Expert Answers

-- Hornstein MD, et al. Pathogenesis and treatment of infertility in women with endometriosis. http://www.uptodate.com/home.
-Accessed Sept.
-11, 2015.
+- Hornstein MD, et al. Treatment of infertility in women with endometriosis. https://www.uptodate.com/contents/search.
+Accessed Oct.
+30, 2018.

-- Ovarian, fallopian tube, and primary peritoneal cancer prevention (PDQ).
-National Cancer Institute. http://www.cancer.gov/types/ovarian/patient/ovarian-prevention-pdq#section/all.
-Accessed Sept.
-5, 2015.
+- Ovarian, fallopian tube, and primary peritoneal cancer prevention (PDQ) — Patient version.
+National Cancer Institute. https://www.cancer.gov/types/ovarian/patient/ovarian-prevention-pdq#section/all.
+Accessed Oct.
+30, 2018.